-The water pump and strainer are located under the galley accessed by removing the galley drawer, or below the refrigerator and accessed by removing the panel, depending on the model.
+The water pump and strainer are located under the bathroom sink, accessed by opening the doors and removing the back panel.
 The strainer should be visually checked for accumulation of sand or debris that could affect water flow.

 - 1. Pump

 - 2. Housing Cap

 - 3. Strainer